-- The Clang option -stdlib=libstdc++ is not supported. - C++ static initialization of local variables is not thread-safe when linked against the standard C++ libraries.
+- The Clang option -stdlib=libstdc++ is not supported. - -mabi=aapcs-soft is not supported for A-profile targets in AArch64 state.
+The aapcs-soft ABI is defined only for Armv8-R AArch64 targets.
+For more information, see the Soft-float section of the Procedure Call Standard for the Arm 64-bit Architecture. - -mabi=aapcs-soft is not supported for C++ source language modes. - C++ static initialization of local variables is not thread-safe when linked against the standard C++ libraries.
 For thread-safety, you must provide your own implementation of thread-safe functions as described in Standard C++ library implementation definition.